 As a startup with an innovative approach, the first few years are primarily about one thing: survival.
 It's about proving yourself in the market - showing that it can be done differently.
 In the end, all this is of no use if no significant sales can be achieved on this basis to cover all costs.

-three years ago we started with the idea of creating a service that gives creative people more freedom because they don't have to worry about managing their website.
-Today, our more than 3500 customers have contributed to the sustainability of this idea.
-We thank you from the bottom of our hearts for all the support!
+Three years ago, we started with the idea of creating a service that gives creative people more freedom because they don't have to worry about managing their website.
+Today, our more than 3500 customers have contributed to making this idea sustainable.
+We thank you from the bottom of our hearts for all your support!

-With this space behind us, we were able to address the following overarching questions for the first time:
+With this free space behind us, we were able to deal with the following overarching questions for the first time:

 In the following article I would like to show you how we worked out the answers to these questions in a vision workshop with the entire Raidboxes team.
 As with topics like holacracy and co. applies here: Imitation is encouraged!